-Are you a physician struggling with your finances?
-Although physicians often make a higher-than-average income, they can still fall into bad financial habits that hurt them in the long run.
-Let’s review the top six financial errors that physicians make - and how you can avoid these pitfalls!
+Because there are a lot of money errors that doctors make, we've got to ask: Are you a physician struggling with your finances?
+Although physicians often make a higher-than-average income (sometimes much higher!), they can still fall into bad financial habits that hurt them in the long run.
+Let’s review the top six financial errors that (can) physicians make - and how you can avoid these pitfalls!

 The #1 reason physicians struggle to meet their financial goals is because of poor money management.
 This happens in a number of different ways, including:

 Failing to pay down debt.
 Most medical professionals are saddled with a hefty amount of school debt.
 Sometimes, physicians even have consumer debt (like auto loans or credit card debt) from their time as a resident.
 Having debt isn’t the end of the world, especially if your salary is high enough to knock it out quickly.
 Unfortunately, many physicians bury their heads in the sand when it comes to their debt.

 The biggest mistake you can make is to remain blind to your debt.
 Your best bet is to put together a debt repayment strategy that pays back your balance quickly and to have a cash flow plan that keeps you out of debt.

 Loaning money.
 Taking care of your family and friends financially may be a priority for you, especially if you’re the only family member who makes an above-average salary.
 Unfortunately, loaning money to loved ones is often a recipe for disaster.

 This is especially true if you’re still early in your career and trying to get your financial house in order.
 If you feel the need to give money to family, set a predetermined budget for family giving each year - and don’t exceed it.
 Give the money without an expectation of getting it back to preserve your relationship.